emoodyv/BaseballWARvContracts/README.md

 For window of contract, we agreed upon a minimun of 3 years.

-We also only wanted to include a player if they played at least 20% of season.
+We also only wanted to include a player if they played at least 20% of season to avoid potentially skewed WAR_PSP values.

 #### Columns List